 So, I am a huge Naruto fan, it’s an anime that’s dear to me and I usually play every single brawler that gets released.
 Naruto was always a great story on overcoming the odds and believing in your own strength as Naruto rose from village outcast to one of the most powerful ninjas in the land; all in search of trying to bring back a lost friend.
+You can find new information here.
 So, when the story of Naruto finally ended but was continued by his son and a new group of village ninjas sharing qualities of the parents before them I was all for this new ride that would potentially bring new games and stories to the masses.

 Which brings us to my excitement when hearing about Naruto to Boruto: Shinobi Strikers by the studio Soleil Ltd. A new game created from the formula we have grown to love in Dragonball Xenoverse.
 Here players create their own avatar and explore a compacted model version of the Hidden Leaf Village, home to Naruto and his son Boruto; running missions alongside and against shinobis of both timelines as your own ninja giving you the ultimate Naruto experience.